Pin Grading System

 • missing lines on the metal

-• burned metal on the front facing side of the pin
+• burned/tarnished/oxidized metal on the front facing side of the pin

 • noticeable metal flecks/dust, other manufacturing residue including anti-tarnish oils* that have been faintly wiped off or scrubbed out